Current and New Platelet Donors click below to start your donation Process!

 If you meet the minimum requirements to donate whole blood, you should be eligible to donate platelets*.

 *Women who have previously been pregnant may not be eligible to donate platelets.
-During pregnancy, some women can develop an antibody called TRALI.
-TRALI is an acronym meaning transfusion-related acute lung injury.
+During pregnancy, some women can develop an antibody called human leukocyte antigens (HLA).
+These antigens are safe for mother and baby, but if they are transfused into a patient, it can sometimes cause the recipient to develop transfusion-related acute lung injury (TRALI).
 It is a rare syndrome causing the lungs to begin to fail within the first 6 hours of receiving a blood transfusion.
 While most people recover from TRALI (after receiving care in the ICU), it is sometimes fatal and despite its rarity is still the number one cause of transfusion-related fatalities.
 Although the exact cause of TRALI is unknown, it is believed to be caused by certain antibodies in plasma products.
 This requires women who have previously been pregnant to undergo additional testing to check for these antibodies.
 Additional testing consists simply of an additional blood sample which can be drawn here at the Central California Blood Center.
 Results typically take 5 to 10 days.
 The safety of our both our donors and our community is our number one priority, and we are proud to use best practices, such as this, to ensure the highest quality care possible.

 - Platelets are tiny cells in your blood that form clots and stop bleeding.